-21 CFR Part 210 deals with the Manufacturing, Processing and Buildings of drugs, During CFR Part 211 deals with finished pharmaceuticals.
-These cGMP Guidance Things the pharmaceutical and drug-related industry.
+21 CFR Part 210 deals with the Manufacturing, Processing, Packaging or Holding of drugs, while CFR Part 211 deals with finished pharmaceuticals.
+This cGMP Guidance related to the pharmaceutical and drug-related industry.

-The move was in response to concerns about substandard drug manufacturing practices at the time, such as the use of thalidomide, a drug used in Europe to treat morning sickness, which was found to cause birth defects.
+The move was in response to concerns about substandard drug manufacturing practices at the time.

-The 1962 Drug modification Bring brought modern quality assurance and control principles to drug manufacturing.
+The 1962 Drug modification brought modern quality assurance and control principles to drug manufacturing.

 The word “current” was later added to make it “CGMP” (or cGMP) to imply that the regulation allows for changing technology in attaining GMP.

 - Subpart E–Control of Components and Drug Product Containers and Closures.

 - Subpart F–Production and Process Controls.

 - Subpart K–Returned and Salvaged Drug Products.